yii2mod/yii2-braintree/README.md

 Yii2 Braintree
 ==============

-This extension is the port of [Laravel's Cashier Braintree package](https://github.com/laravel/cashier-braintree)
+This extension is the port of [Laravel Cashier Braintree package](https://github.com/laravel/cashier-braintree)

 Installation
 ------------